Frequent Asked Questions

 HOW CAN I GET MY CHILD INVOLVED?

-Go to our “TEAMS” link.
-Find a team that’s the right age for your child.
+Go to our “PROGRAMS” link.
+Find a program that’s the right age for your child.
 Contact the head coach or Technical Director directly either via phone or e-mail and ask to come to a practice.
-If a team in your child’s age group does not exist or has not yet been formed, contact the Technical Director directly for further information on how to proceed.
+If a team in your child’s age group does not exist or has not yet been formed, contact the Technical Director directly for further information on how to play.